scuzzydude/asimov/asimov.md

 Scoot can rent and lease property.
 You form a Scoot of Transportation (SOT).
 You lease a dozen EVs as well as a mini-bus and a couple of hybrid pickup trucks.
 You lease several charging parking spots in buildings scattered throughout the neighborhood, all within five minutes walking distance.
 You find that with that number of vehicles you can support the needs of a hundred residents.
 You use software to manage the capacity.
 One of your scootage introduces to a neighbor who has a personal EV but rarely uses it, so you start leasing it from the neighbor on-demand and through experimentation you find that the additional capacity allows you to add twenty more neighbors to the scootage.
 Holding scoot in your SOT becomes one of the selling points of the neighborhood.
 You notice that two Tesla are always parked at one of the building's charging spots during the day but gone at night.
 You introduce yourself to the owners and find one is a delivery guy and the other is an Uber driver.
 Since most of your scootage drive during the day or early evenings you find that you can increase your support to over two hundred residents by spot leasing capacity from the sleeping professional drivers.

 For the drivers in your neighborhood, it's a win-win.
 They initially must stake into the SOT with a substantial commitment, but the ongoing responsibility commitment is proportional to their usage dynamically calculated based on relative demand and administered by Scoot protocol.
 It's a shared resource.
 Each user is pledge and a responsible individual.
-This scheme would require a dynamically scalable insurance scheme, meaning participants must be responsible and legal drivers.
+SOTs require a dynamically scalable insurance scheme, meaning participants must be responsible and legal drivers.
 It is a public good for those who live in neighborhood.
-As the scootage the overall cost per mile falls, access to the SOT becomes a key driver of value in the neighborhood.
-Your association with other staking networks expands, and after a few years, it's possible for one your scootage to travel all over the world and find an EV car or best available alternative for hourly use, at only a marginally higher proportional commitment than it would have cost at your local SOT.
+As the scootage grows the overall cost per mile falls, access to the SOT becomes a key driver of value in the neighborhood.
+Your association with other staking networks expands, and after a few years, it's possible for one of your scootage to travel all over the world and find an EV car or best available alternative for hourly use, at only a marginally higher proportional commitment than it would have cost at your local SOT.

 You SOT becomes an equalizing force in the neighborhood.
 You've worked out agreements with rideshare companies, so residents who want to commit but don't have the outlay can "earn" their initial commitment by utilizing excess vehicle capacity as rideshare drivers.
 After a few years of optimizing, you have your fleet of vehicles at 90% utilization rates.

-What's more, your collected data shows that what your neighborhood values is the ability to get up and drive wherever they want to more than they value driving.
+What's more, your collected data shows that what your neighborhood values is the ability to get up and drive whenever they want to more than they value driving.
 They can walk, bike or bus.
 This change in behavior is cumulative and recursive.
 Fewer vehicles mean more expensive vehicles but that'll work itself out.
 The cars will be more durable and easier to take care of because most of the SOT leasers will be looking for utility.
 As children grow up and have babies of their own, they'll long for the days when their mothers could stuff all that baby stuff and a month's worth of groceries into a minivan, but that's the price they must pay for a sustainable world.

 This works if the system is real; if it really is a way to measure responsibility.
 People who leave their trash and don't make sure the charger is latched-- or worse -- get arrested using a SOT vehicle to commit a crime -- could get you kicked out of the Scoot and the responsibility domain.
 It's a privilege.
 A privilege earned by commitment to a shared value system.
 That shared value might simply be affordable and sustainable transportation for your neighborhood.

 You're an innovative scooter who expands his vision beyond a neighborhood radius, to say the broad sprawl of an urban city like Houston.
 You collect '67 Cadillacs, the most valuable one you give to your third wife, and had it painted pink with Hello Kitty trim.
 She dumps you when your Transylvania Meta Crypto fortune is staked and suddenly gushes, and you got out just seconds too late.
 She leaves you the Cadillac.
 You are inspired by your sister, who'd once guilt tripped you about your car collection, while she puttered around Houston in a Prius with her three daughters.
 One day, having an epiphany to the futility of sustainability, she breaks into your house, takes your keys, and drives Hello Kitty, top down, daughters seat-beltless in the back, all in Hello Kitty outfits.
 She's arrested.
 You realize your sister is just on the edge of something.
 It's a good thing, because taking care young nieces is hard and expensive and choosing the unemployment option in the same crypto currency you bet your life savings on wasn't good planning, with sister away for twenty to life for child endangerment.

 Your sister was on front end of a trend of girls that had grown up in the 90s and 2000s with the badass moms driving SUVs, minivans, and Cadillacs.
 Usually on the third kid but sometimes all it took was one, they'd feel the need to burn some gas, even if it cost \$46.60 a gallon.
-Nobody makes gasoline cars, and private cars of any kind cost more than a house because of the overall reduction of demand because of SOT.
+Nobody makes gasoline cars, and private cars of any kind cost more than a house because of the overall reduction of demand due the success of SOTs.
 Your ten Cadillacs become very valuable.
 Turns out moms all around the country want to drive around and burn some gas in a Hello Kitty Cadillac.
 Pretty soon, you're nationwide, except in California and Vermont, where you're wanted for crimes against humanity.

 Would this be vanity?
 It depends on the context.
 Sharing Cadillacs is better than individual ownership in terms of sustainability, but they stopped making the ones you collect in 1967.
 It's a sunk cost in terms over economic value.